Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Data

-For rice futures prices in Tokyo and Osaka, we utilize monthly mean values for the deferred contract (three months).
+For rice futures prices in Tokyo and Osaka, we utilize weighted average monthly values for the deferred contract (three months).
 The dataset is mostly that used in \citet{nakazawa1933nbh}, obtained mainly from the {\it Annual Statistical Report of the Tokyo Chamber Commerce} (Tokyo) and {\it Osaka City Statistics} (Osaka).
-There were a few missing values in the statistics created by \citet{nakazawa1933nbh}, some of which are sequential, with the longest missing sequences being three months.
+There were a few missing values in the statistics created by \citet{nakazawa1933nbh}, some of which are sequential, with the longest missing sequences being for three months.
 These missing values are filled in using a seasonal Kalman filter, and we take the first difference of the natural log of rice futures prices to compute the ex-post return series.
+Figure \ref{ei_fig2} shows the variation of futures prices in the Tokyo and Osaka rice markets.

 In the estimations, all variables appearing in the regression equations are assumed to be stationary.
-To check whether the variables satisfy the stationarity condition, we apply the ADF-GLS test of \citet{elliott1996eta}.
+To check whether the variables satisfy the stationarity condition, we apply the augmented Dickey–Fuller generalized least squares (ADF-GLS) test of \citet{elliott1996eta}.
 Together with the procedure proposed by \citet{ng2001lls}, this unit root test is robust to size distortions.
 Table \ref{ei_table2} shows the results of the unit root test along with descriptive statistics for the data.
-The ADF-GLS test rejects the null hypothesis that the variable contains a unit root at the 1\% significance level.\footnote{For selecting the optimal lag length, we employ the modified Bayesian information criterion (MBIC) instead of the modified Akaike information criterion (MAIC) because we are unable to identify size distortions in the estimated coefficient of the detrended series, $\hat\psi$ (\citet{elliott1996eta} and \citet{ng2001lls}).}
+The ADF-GLS test rejects the null hypothesis that the variable contains a unit root at the 1\% significance level.\footnote{For selecting the optimal lag length, we employ the modified Bayesian information criterion (MBIC) instead of the modified Akaike information criterion (MAIC) because we are unable to identify size distortions in the estimated coefficient of the detrended series, $\hat\psi$ (\citep{elliott1996eta} and \citet{ng2001lls}).}